Metal Head: Reception

-The four reviewers of Electronic Gaming Monthly panned the game, with their main criticism being that the gameplay is boring.
-GamePro instead focused its criticisms on the graphics and sound, calling the digitized talking heads "laughable" and complaining of the rasping quality of the audio.
-The reviewer remarked that the missions are varied but ultimately boil down to the same actions, and summarized the game as "a promising programming experiment not taken to fruition."
-Next Generation said that its graphics look good in screenshots, but that the game suffers from slow pacing, glitchy explosions, bad controls, pop-up, a poorly designed change-view feature, and clunky combat.
+Game Zero Magazine found the game reasonably fun and compared its visuals favorably to Iron Soldier, but felt that the boring gameplay failed to create the feeling of controlling a mech.
+GamePro's Manny LaMancha criticized the visual and soundscapes, calling the digitized talking heads "laughable" and complaining of the rasping quality of the audio.
+LaMancha remarked that the missions are varied but ultimately boil down to the same actions, and summarized the game as "a promising programming experiment not taken to fruition".
+Electronic Gaming Monthly's four editors panned the game for its boring gameplay, while Next Generation said that its graphics look good in screenshots, but that the game suffers from slow pacing, glitchy explosions, bad controls, pop-up, a poorly designed change-view feature, and clunky combat.